-- b. a plurality of channels, each of which is associated with one of said terminations and is assigned a time slot. - c. an information memory for storing information from each of the plurality of channels, transmit 5 information from each of the plurality of channels stored in a first fixed location of the the information memory and receive information from each of the plurality of channels stored in a second fixed location of the information memory, d. a first control memory having a control memory word corresponding to each of the plurality of channels for storing the address location within the information memory of the channel to which that channel is to be connected for conversation,

-- control means for cyclically controlling the operation of the system, the control means during the assigned time slot to a channel writing the information from that channel into the information memory, reading the control memory words corre- 20 sponding to that channel from the control memory to address the information memory to read out the information stored therein at the addressed location, and to transmit the information read therefrom to that channel, to thereby permit that chan- 25 nel to engage in conversation with another channel. - e. a second control memory having a control memory word corresponding to each of the plurality of information memory of a second channel to which that channel is to be connected for conversation, f. a comparison means for comparing and transmitting as an output thereof the larger of two samples of information coupled to it, g, said control means during a time slot assigned to a channel writing the information from that channel into the information memory, reading the control memory words corresponding to that channel from each of the control memories for addressing the information memory to read out the information stored therein at the two addressed locations, and to transmit the information to said comparison means, the largest of the two samples of information coupled to said comparison means being coupled to that channel, h. whereby three-way conferencing between the plurality of channels can be provided; and
+- 1. In a pulse code modulated communication system having - a. a plurality of channels, each of which is assigned a time slot, - b. an information memory for storing information from each of the plurality of channels, transmit information from each of the plurality of channels stored in a first fixed location of the information memory and receive information from each of the plurality of channels stored in a second fixed location of the information memory, - c. a first control memory having a control memory word corresponding to each of the plurality of channels for storing the address location within the information memory of the channel to which that channel is to be connected for conversation, and - d. control means for cyclically controlling the operation of the system, said control means during a time slot assigned to a channel writing the information from that channel into the information memory, reading the control memory word corresponding to that channel from the control memory to address the information memory to read out the information stored therein at the addressed location, and to transmit the information read therefrom to that channel, to thereby permit that channel to engage in conversation with another channel, the improvement comprising: - e. a second control memory having a control memory word corresponding to each of the plurality of channels for storing the address location within the information memory of a second channel to which that channel is to be connected for conversation, and - f. a comparison means for comparing and transmitting as an output thereof the larger of two samples of information coupled to it, - g. said control means during a time slot assigned to a channel writing the information from that channel into the information memory, reading the control memory words corresponding to that channel from each of the control memories for addressing the information memory to read out the information stored therein at the two addressed locations, and to transmit the information to said comparison means, the largest of the two samples of informa-